 If they’re really hairy, that stuff will get everywhere!
 So you need to be willing to sweep up the hairs from the bilge on a daily basis and then start the process again by brushing out all that sand and salt water.

 Does your dog like to swim?
 Because if they don’t you may want to invest in some good lessons, if anything for piece of mind but also because on a boat it’s the single best piece of exercise you can give your dog.
 If you have a greyhound who’s happy to sleep all day, exercise may not be such an issue but if you have a high energy breed or puppy that’s another thing all together!

-Before setting sail make sure you’ve looked up the regulation for boat dogs for each of the countries you’re sailing to.
+Before setting off on a trip make sure you’ve looked up the regulation for boat dogs for each of the countries you’re travelling to.
 Rules vary from place to place and you’ll very likely need a dog passport and a list of shots.
 Rabies is an especially big problem worldwide and you may be denied entry in some places without the right paperwork.

-There’s no emergency vets halfway across the atlantic.
+There’s no emergency vets halfway across the Atlantic.
+Water, water everywhere

 In a house it’s easy to have a set location for your dog’s water bowl.
 So this should also be the case on a boat.
 Have a bowl, tied down if necessary so your dog can always stay hydrated.
 It’s easy to forget on a boat and remember they have no way to ask you!

 Most importantly have fun!
 Remember dogs are super adaptable, teach them the rules of the water and they’ll be settling in as a member of the crew in no time.
 We’d love to see pictures of you and your boat dogs so please send them through to us if you’re happy to share, and have some WiFi!